idm-oxford/climate-vbd-uncertainty-paper/README.md

 Code accompanying manuscript.

+Note that the author-developed `climepi` Python package (distributed via `conda-forge`, with source code available at https://github.com/idm-oxford/climate-epidemics) is used extensively in the manuscript code.

 To reproduce the figures, download the source code and create a `conda` virtual environment with the required dependencies:
 ```